Dreaming of warm weather? We have the perfect cake for you.

 - 1/2 teaspoon vanilla or flavoring of your choice

-- Add all ingredient to a cold mixing bowl.
+- Add all ingredients to a cold mixing bowl.
 Using a hand mixer with whisk attachment, beat on high until medium to stiff peaks form, about 1 minute.

 - Serve immediately.